-If it is not possible to use a 14 mm abutment due to excessive tissue thickness, remove fat tissue to achieve a thickness of approximately 11 mm and 40x60 mm across.
+If it is not possible to use a 12mm abutment due to excessive tissue thickness, remove subcutaneous tissue to achieve a thickness of approximately 10mm and 40x60mm across.

-STEP 2 Make the incision
+••• STEP 2 Make the incision

-- Use a scalpel to make an incision down to the periosteum (Fig. 5). - · Open up the incision to expose the periosteum using a self retaining retractor.
-Any other retractor may also be used.
-Make a cruciate incision (6 x 6 mm square) in the periosteum to expose enough bone for the implant flange and raise the edges with a raspatorium (Fig. 6).
+- Use a scalpel to make an incision down to the periosteum (Fig. 5). - Open up the incision and identify the implant placement, at least 10mm posterior to the incision line. - Make a cruciate incision (6mm square) in the periosteum to expose enough bone for the implant flange, and raise the edges with a raspatorium (Fig. 6).